-If you need Magic Penetration on targets that have much Magic Resistance, then change Abyssal Scepter with Void Staff
+If you need Magic Penetration on targets that have much Magic Resistance, then change Abyssal Mask with Void Staff

 Remember to always build according to the game.
 I hope this helps you understand situational building a little better.
 The possibilities of how your build looks in the end of the game are many and as I said, NEVER consider any build absolute.